 - Muscle pain

 Other symptoms within this anxiety-filled state include depersonalization comprised of feelings of unreality and extreme sensitivity to light and sound in the environment.
 It is during this stage that Rebound Symptoms most commonly first appear.

-These feelings creep into nighttime where sleep cycles are affected.
+These feelings typically appear at night where sleep cycles are affected.
 Depending on the drug initially abused, users can experience insomnia and lack the ability to sleep.
 However, more terrifying experiences can occur, including nightmares and other sleep disturbances.